Controlled Drugs Requisitions

-This briefing document has been produced to assist Dispensing Doctor practices with the use of the Controlled Drug (CD) requisition form.
-On 30th November 2015 changes were introduced, which required health professionals obtaining supplies of schedule 2 and schedule 3 CDs in the community to use a mandatory requisition form, this includes all General practitioner (GP) practices when ordering from a wholesaler.
+From 30th November 2015, all health professionals obtaining supplies of schedule 2 and schedule 3 CDs in the community must use an approved requisition form.
+This requirement includes all General Practitioner (GP) organisations when ordering from a wholesaler.

-The new approved requisition form, in electronic format, is available from NHS Business Services Authority (NHSBSA) website via the following link: https://www.nhsbsa.nhs.uk/pharmacies-gp-practices-and-appliance-contractors/prescribing-and-dispensing/safer-management-controlled-drugs
+The approved requisition form is available from NHS Business Services Authority (NHSBSA) website via the following link: https://www.nhsbsa.nhs.uk/pharmacies-gp-practices-and-appliance-contractors/prescribing-and-dispensing/safer-management-controlled-drugs

 Controlled drugs responsibilities for CCGs